 A wide range of temporary exhibitions on the topic of communication are presented in especially creative ways on a floor of the museum designed specifically for that purpose.
 Numerous events also add variety to a normal visit to the museum.

 The next temporary exhibition of the Museum of Communication centers around the subject of inhibitions, and sheds light on a phenomenon which subtly but enduringly influences the way we live together and communicate.
 Where do these inhibitions come from and what are they good for?
 How can we overcome them?
 And when can we count on them?
-The uninhibited and the inhibited are explored in depth in this exhibition to be held from 15 November 2019 to 20 July 2020.
+The uninhibited and the inhibited are explored in depth in this exhibition to be held until 2 august 2020.